PhongNguyen512/affirmationclone/README.md

 # Setup and configurate for cloning project

-This is an admin dashboard for managerment about category and affirmation.
+This is an admin dashboard for management about category and affirmation.

 ## Getting Started